Cinnamon Roll Baked Oat Muffins - a delicious baked oat recipe that combines all the delicious flavours of a cinnamon roll. Everyone will love these.

 - Grease the muffin tray with cooking oil spray.

-- In a bowl combine the melted butter, sukrin gold and cinnamon and stir until all combined.
+- In a bowl combine the melted butter, brown granulated sweetener and cinnamon and stir until all combined.

 - Spoon half the mixture into the muffin cases on top of the oat mix.